WoStreaming/wos-targeting-js-sdk/README.md

 ### # toString(additionalParams: Object = {})

-Returns a URL encoded querystring with all the parameters managed by this object as well as optional additional parameters to add to the query string but not set on this object.
+Returns a URL encoded querystring with all the parameters managed by this object as well as optional additional parameters to override or add to the query string but not set on this object.
+This will properly filter out private information if `dnt` is overridden.